 Project management is like air for the fire.
 When done well, the fire burns.
 It’s not burning out of control or sputtering.
 It’s creating warmth and security by being consistently fed the correct amount of what it needs.

 Your resources, who have names and work in varying disciplines, need specific information to keep burning properly!
 That starts with the initial planning and road mapping of any given project.
+And many tools, such as creative project management software and advertising agency software, include resource management features for this very reason.

 This is that critical upfront work that starts to happen in the scoping phase of smaller projects, and those conversations often go something like this: